 The Whyte Lake trail is only 2.9 km one way.
 But you have to access the trail via the Nelson Canyon Trail or via the steep trail from the Horseshoe Bay trailhead.

-Access via the Seaview Trail
+Access to the Whyte Lake Trail via the Seaview Trail

 Getting to the trailhead